Vakhtang V: Vakhtang, Suzeraint of All Georgia

 Before consolidating his control over western Georgia, Vakhtang faced one final rebellion at Tsakuji, where Darejan attempted, unsuccessfully, to reconquer Imereti.
 She was swiftly defeated and temporarily imprisoned in the local citadel along with her husband, Vakhtang Tchutchunashvili, and the former king, Bagrat V the Blind.
 Vakhtang then left Tsakuji for Kutaisi, where he was joined by Queen Mariam.

 In the western Georgian capital, Vakhtang received Demetrius Gurieli, ruler of a powerful principality on the Black Sea, who offered valuable gifts and acknowledged Vakhtang as his suzerain.
 Following an agreement between the king and the prince, Vakhtang V, together with Queen Mariam, proclaimed his fourteen-year-old son Archil as King of Imereti.
 Vakhtang crowned the young monarch, appointed Khosia of Lechkhumi as Archil’s chief adviser, and tasked his trusted noble Givi Amilakhvari with strengthening the new king’s authority.

 At this point, Vakhtang V had become the de facto ruler of all Georgia.
 King of Kartli since 1659, he extended his power over Kakheti after the defeat of the rebels at Bakhtrioni in 1661, secured Imereti under the nominal rule of his minor son, controlled Mingrelia through his protégé Levan III, and received the allegiance of the princes of Abkhazia and Guria in 1661.
-These early successes made Shah Nawaz Khan (Vakhtang’s Persian title) the first monarch since the Georgian Triumvirate War of the 15th century to hold authority over nearly all Georgian lands, with the exception of the Eyalet of Childir.
+These early successes made Shah Navaz Khan (Vakhtang’s Persian title) the first monarch since the Georgian Triumvirate War of the 15th century to hold authority over nearly all Georgian lands, with the exception of the Eyalet of Childir.
 On the religious front, while the Georgian Orthodox Church remained divided between the Catholicate of Abkhazia and that of Kartli, contemporary documents indicate that under Vakhtang’s rule, the right to appoint a new catholicos of Abkhazia passed to the Prince of Mingrelia, thereby diminishing the institutional power of the King of Imereti.